twming/AI-Agentic-RAG-and-Workflows-with-No-Code/README.md

     - Go to Credentials > New Credential
     - Choose Gmail OAuth2 API
     - Fill in: Client ID & Client Secret

+  - Step 3: Enable Gmail API
+    - Search Gmail API
+    - Click Enable button.

-  - Step 3: Use the Gmail Node in a Workflow
+  - Step 4: Use the Gmail Node in a Workflow
     - Add a Gmail node
     - Choose the credential created above
     - Select Send Email